Conference Table Shape and Size Seating Guide

 How Can I Fit a Conference Table in a Uniquely Shaped Room?

 Not all rooms are squares or rectangles.
 Some are L-shaped or circular or have otherwise unusually constructed layouts.
-When you’re faced with adding a conference table to an irregularly sized room, contact conference table experts like the team at Greg Pilotti Furniture Makers for a quote.
+When you’re adding a conference table to an irregularly sized room, contact conference table experts like the team at Greg Pilotti Furniture Makers for a quote.
 We have the background and experience to help you choose a conference table that will fit in with your needs and aesthetics.

 Contact Greg Pilotti Furniture Makers for Pricing